hrlblab/PHASE/README.md

 ```bash
 python nii_to_raw.py
 ```
-An example of a header `.txt` file needed for `.raw` when importing is provided.
+An example of a header `.txt` file needed for `.raw` when importing is provided (example.txt).
 The grid extent and spatial steps need to be refined to your models.

 # Reference
 [1] Huo, Yuankai, et al. "3D whole brain segmentation using spatially localized atlas network tiles."
 NeuroImage 194 (2019): 105-119.